 Peter Grunberg served as Head of Music Staff at San Francisco Opera from 1992 to 1999 and is currently Musical Assistant to Michael Tilson Thomas.
 He has appeared as a piano soloist with the San Francisco Symphony, performed at the Aix-en-Provence and Salzburg festivals, and collaborated in recital with such artists as Frederica von Stade, Thomas Hampson, and Joshua Bell.
 He has conducted at the Moscow Conservatory, Grand Théâtre de Genève, and the Pacific Music Festival.
 He was the principal collaborator on the Symphony's Keeping Score project, both as music editor for the documentaries and as music consultant for the website.

 His many articles include contributions to Leonard Bernstein at Work: His Final Years, 1984-1990 (Amadeus Press), Leonard Bernstein: American Original (HarperCollins), George Crumb and the Alchemy of Sound (Colorado College Music Press), and the Encyclopedia of New York City (Yale University Press).
-He was a staff writer-editor at The New Yorker for ten years, and was honored with the ASCAP–Deems Taylor Award for his writing in Chamber Music magazine, which he serves as Contributing Editor.
-He is critic-at-large for The Santa Fe New Mexican, the oldest newspaper west of the Mississippi, and was curator of the exhibition Singing the Golden State, which spotlights historical popular music about California, which was on view throughout 2012 at the Society of California Pioneers in San Francisco before embarking on a statewide tour through 2014.
+He was a staff writer-editor at The New Yorker for ten years, and he was honored with the ASCAP-Deems Taylor Award for his writing in Chamber Music magazine, which he serves as Contributing Editor.
+He is critic-at-large for The Santa Fe New Mexican, the oldest newspaper west of the Mississippi, and was curator of the exhibition Singing the Golden State, spotlighting historical popular music about California, which was on view throughout 2012 at the Society of California Pioneers in San Francisco before embarking on a statewide tour through 2014.

-John R. Palmer received his Ph.D. at UC Davis and has taught courses on the music of Wagner, Beethoven, Mahler, Mozart and Verdi, as well as on popular music, cultural history, and writing.
-Mr. Palmer studied at the University of Vienna as the recipient of a Fulbright Fellowship and has since worked at the University of California at Berkeley, University of San Francisco and San Francisco Opera.
+John R. Palmer completed his Ph.D. at UC Davis and has taught courses on the music of Wagner, Beethoven, Mahler, Mozart, and Verdi, as well as on popular music, cultural history, and writing.
+Mr. Palmer studied at the University of Vienna as the recipient of a Fulbright Fellowship and has since worked at the University of California at Berkeley, University of San Francisco, and San Francisco Opera.
 He is currently an Associate Professor in the Sonoma State University Department of Music.

 Laura Stanfield Prichard teaches courses in music and art history for Northeastern University, is the musical director for the Winchester (MA) Cooperative Theater, and is a series editor for scores published by Musikproduktion Höflich in Munich, Germany.
-Educated at Yale University and the University of Illinois.
-She is a regular lecturer and writer for the Chicago Symphony, Boston Baroque, Boston Ballet, and the summer Berkshire Choral Festival.
-She teaches courses in Music and History for the University of Massachusetts-Lowell, conducts student choirs for Merriam School in Acton, MA, is the Musical Director for the Winchester (MA) Cooperative Theater, and directs the music program at the First Parish UU Church in Arlington, MA.
-Prichard performs regularly with the Tanglewood Festival Chorus, Boston Pops, and the Boston Symphony Orchestra.
-She has led the Boston-based Sharing a New Song Chorus on collaborative concert tours of South Africa and Vietnam, and conducted the Yale Alumni Chorus in Moscow and the Netherlands.
+Educated at Yale University and the University of Illinois, she is a regular speaker and writer for the Chicago Symphony, Boston Baroque, Boston Ballet, Odyssey Opera (Boston), and the Berkshire Choral Festival, and she has lectured for the San Francisco Symphony and San Francisco Opera since 1997.
+Ms. Prichard sings regularly with the Tanglewood Festival Chorus, Boston Pops, and the Boston Symphony Orchestra, and she has conducted the Boston-based Sharing a New Song Chorus (in collaborative concert tours of South Africa and Vietnam) and the Yale Alumni Chorus (in Moscow and the Netherlands).

 Her recent publications include articles in the New Grove Dictionary of American Music, Music Around the World, and the Encyclopedia of Latin Music.
-An alumna of the San Francisco Chamber Singers (Volti) and former assistant conductor to Vance George for the SF Symphony Chorus, she taught music and dance at California State University-East Bay and San Francisco State University.
+An alumna of the San Francisco Chamber Singers (Volti) and a former assistant conductor to Vance George for the SFS Chorus, she taught music and dance at California State University-East Bay and San Francisco State University from 1995 to 2003.

 We are available to assist you: